this-is-tobi/homelab/docs/05-services.md

 ### Monitoring

-The cluster itself and some services are monitored using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/), `ServiceMonitor` are enabled for Vault, Argocd and Trivy-operator to increase metrics coming from these applications.
+The cluster itself and the platform services are monitored using [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+Every component that exposes metrics ships a `ServiceMonitor`/`PodMonitor` (ArgoCD, Vault, Traefik, cert-manager, CrowdSec, Longhorn, Gitea, Keycloak, CNPG, sops, ...) — roughly 30 monitors across the cluster.

 Some dashboards are already delivered with the installation but more can be added in [argo-cd/apps/prometheus-stack/grafana-dashboards/](../argo-cd/apps/prometheus-stack/grafana-dashboards/), they will be automatically loaded on ArgoCD synchronization via the [dashboards.yaml](../argo-cd/apps/prometheus-stack/templates/dashboards.yaml) template.
 Already added dashboards are: